alchemyplatform/aa-sdk/site/overview/faqs.md

 ### How does the speed of `UserOperation`s compare to normal transactions?

 ::: details Answer
 If the `UserOperation` (meta-transaction for 4337 accounts) is correctly priced and submitted a few hundred milliseconds (ms) prior to a new block getting created, it will typically get placed in the next block.
-This is because the bundler needs time to create/propagate its transaction.
+This is because the Bundler needs time to create/propagate its transaction.
 You can think of it as 1 extra block time worth of latency, but we are working towards improving this latency.
 :::

 ### Why am I seeing a delay in landing `UserOperation`s on-chain?